 On-site counselling provision

-Newnham also employs two part-time Counsellors, Elrika Erasmus and Tom Godsal (email addresses available from the Tutorial and Admissions Office), for those students who need appropriate support.
+Newnham also employs a Counsellor, Elrika Erasmus (email addresses available from the Tutorial and Admissions Office), for those students who need appropriate support.
 Students can self-refer, although they can also use the resources provided by the University Counselling Service.